 Fluoride and Mineral Sensitivity

 Dracaenas are particularly sensitive to fluoride and salts that accumulate from tap water and some fertilisers.
-According to NC State Extension, dracaena species are among the most fluoride-sensitive houseplants available, and even fluoride concentrations as low as 0.25 parts per million in irrigation water can cause tip burn over time.
+NC State Extension lists dracaena among the houseplants prone to fluoride injury, and tip burn is one of the classic signs.
 If your tap water is heavily treated, letting it sit overnight before watering helps release some of the chlorine.
 Rainwater or filtered water works well too.

 Inconsistent Watering